DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Data

 \subsection{The Persepolis Fortification Archive}

-In 1933, the Oriental Institute Expedition to Persia discovered a large cache of cuneiform tablets at the site of Persepolis.
+In 1933, the University of Chicago’s Institute for the Study of Ancient Cultures (ISAC, formerly Oriental Institute) discovered a large cache of cuneiform tablets at the site of Persepolis.
 The tablets were discovered in two rooms inside a fortification wall and were dubbed the Persepolis Fortification Archive (PFA) \cite{Stolper_2007}.
-Scholars at the Oriental Institute and world-wide have been studying and publishing editions of these tablets since 1937 \cite{Hallock_1969}.
+Scholars at the ISAC and world-wide have been studying and publishing editions of these tablets since 1937 \cite{Hallock_1969}.
 The tablets provide valuable insight into the administration and economic history of the Achaemenid Empire, and their digitization enables the rapid search and indexing of this large corpus.
 The majority of the PFA texts record the distribution of commodities and allocation of resources, which has led to a greater understanding of the internal administrative details structure of Persia \cite{henkelman2013administrative}.
 In 2006, a renewed effort to document and publish the texts led to the creation of the PFA dataset as it exists today.
-UChicago professor Matthew W. Stolper assembled an international editorial and technology team to work on the PFA project.
+University of Chicago professor Matthew W. Stolper assembled an international editorial and technology team to work on the PFA project.
 The team included specialists in Elamite and Aramaic language, seal iconography, digital imaging, and data representation.
 The editorial team worked on new editions of the texts.
 The seal iconography team faced the massive task of identifying, classifying, and studying the thousands of unique seal impressions recorded on the tablets \cite{Solr-4582863}.
 The photography team instantiated three separate digital photography modalities: conventional digital photography, high-resolution scanning under filtered light, and Polynomial Texture Mapping (also known as Reflectance Transformation Imaging) \cite{stolper_report}.
 The database team consulted with the rest of the PFA team to record all of this information in an integrated system called the OCHRE database platform.